aimug-org/alc-docs/main-docs/src/pages/support.md

 </div>

+### **🇺🇸 What Community Independence Looks Like**

+When we reach 25 founding members by Independence Day, AIMUG becomes truly independent and self-sustaining:

+- **🏛️ Organizational Freedom** - No reliance on external funding cycles or grant applications
+- **📅 Consistent Programming** - Guaranteed monthly events, workshops, and educational content
+- **🎯 Community-Driven Decisions** - Members shape our direction, not external sponsors
+- **🚀 Sustainable Growth** - Reinvest surplus into better venues, equipment, and opportunities
+- **💪 Resilient Future** - Weather economic changes while continuing to serve our community
+- **🎓 Educational Excellence** - Fund advanced workshops, bring in expert speakers, and expand learning resources

+**Independence means we answer only to our community - exactly as it should be.**

 ### **Why Monthly Support?**
 - 🎯 **Predictable planning** - We can commit to regular venues, speakers, and tools
 - 🍕 **Better events** - Guaranteed pizza, professional streaming, quality AV